CargoSense/vex/README.md

    function, passing the validator name (eg, `:currency`)
- * Otherwise, Vex will assume the validator module is the same as the source module _plus_ a dot and the camelized validator name (eg, given a source of `App.Validators', it would look for a `:currency` validator at `App.Validators.Currency`)
+ * Otherwise, Vex will assume the validator module is the same as the source module _plus_ a dot and the camelized validator name (eg, given a source of `App.Validators`, it would look for a `:currency` validator at `App.Validators.Currency`)

 In either case it will check the candidate validator for an exported